mgoricki/presentation-apex-18-hidden-features/presentation.md

 # APEX Export

-- can be done in APEX Builder or with Java Utility
+- can be done in APEX Builder, with Java Utility or SQLcl
-- provides APIs to export the definitions of applications, files, feedback, and workspaces to text files as CLOBs or table of CLOBs
+- can export the app definitions, files, feedback, and workspaces to text files as CLOBs
 - available from APEX 5.1 (but not documented)
 - uses utility types APEX_T_EXPORT_FILE and APEX_T_EXPORT_FILES